 Alcohol directly reduces inhibitions, making it more likely that partners will flirt, cheat, engage in unprotected sex, or otherwise engage in promiscuous behavior that harms the relationship.
 This can result in the betrayal of trust, bringing home STDs, lying, and even unplanned pregnancies.
 These all directly affect relationships, resulting in jealousy, physical harm, anger, and lack of trust.
 They begin to undermine the relationship and its ability to function.

 Financial Impacts of Alcohol Abuse

 Having one or two members of a relationship addicted to alcohol can put serious stress on a relationship due to financial difficulties.
 Alcohol users make rash decisions, and if drinking in a bar or restaurant – spend significant amounts of money on alcohol.
 They are also more likely to make poor financial decisions, engage in criminal activity resulting in fines, engage in reckless behavior resulting in lawsuits, and are less likely to keep a job.
-This can put or switch most of the burden of caring for a home or family and children to one partner, often without switching any other responsibilities.
-Financial difficulties cause stress, difficulties keeping a home or apartment, and are often one of the largest causes of arguments, stress, and eventual separation.
+This can put or switch most of the burden of caring for a home or family and children to one partner.
+This often occurs without switching any other responsibilities.
+Financial difficulties cause stress, difficulties in keeping a home or apartment, and are often one of the largest causes of arguments, stress, and eventual separation.

 Recognizing the Symptoms of Alcohol Abuse

 - You or your partner self-medicate.
 Drinking to help yourself handle emotions, pain, negativity, or stress is self-medicating and it can lead to a problem.
 Over prolonged use, you or your partner may come to rely on alcohol instead of coping with emotions and stress and dealing with them in a healthy way.